-Qualifications of Judges of Supreme Court
+Qualifications of Supreme Court Judges

-96. A person is qualified for appointment as a Judge of the Supreme Court if he has for an aggregate period of not less than 10 years been a qualified person within the meaning of section 2 of the Legal Profession Act (Cap.
+96. A person is qualified for appointment as a Supreme Court Judge if he has for an aggregate period of not less than 10 years been a qualified person within the meaning of section 2 of the Legal Profession Act (Cap.
 161) or a member of the Singapore Legal Service, or both.

-Oath of Office of Judges of Supreme Court, etc.
+Oath of Office of Supreme Court Judges, etc.

-97.-(1) Every person appointed as a Judge of the Supreme Court or a Judicial Commissioner or a Senior Judge of the Supreme Court shall, before he enters on the execution of his office, take, in the presence of the President, the Oath of Office in the form set out in the First Schedule.
+97.-(1) A person appointed to a high judicial office shall, before he enters on the execution of his office, take, in the presence of the President, the Oath of Office in the form set out in the First Schedule.
+[Act 39 of 2014 wef 01/01/2015]